bytecodealliance/wasmtime/cranelift/docs/ir.md

 ieee64
     A 64-bit immediate floating point number in the IEEE 754-2008 binary64 interchange format.
 All bit patterns are allowed.

-bool
-    A boolean immediate value, either false or true.

-    In the textual format, `bool` immediates appear as 'false' and 'true'.

 intcc
     An integer condition code.
 See the `icmp` instruction for details.